ZeevoX/sound-recorder/README.md

 ## Install

-This application is not yet available on Google Play.
+These personal Sound Recorder builds are not available on Google Play.
 Please use the [other install options.](#otherinstalloptions)

 <!--##### Stable releases: